Ayn Rand “Objectivism” awards

 - Park over the line to avoid scratches.

-- Talk on their mobiles as though they were sitting comfortably at a desk, not about to run over three pedestrians in the crosswalk.
+- Talk on their mobiles, unaware they’re about to run over three pedestrians in the crosswalk.

 - Shoot out of parking garages at top speed undeterred by either pedestrians on the sidewalk or traffic.